baughmann/tikara/README.md

 Tikara builds on the shoulders of giants:

 - [Apache Tika](https://tika.apache.org/) - The powerful content detection and extraction toolkit
-- [tika-python](https://github.com/chrismattmann/tika-python) - The original Python Tika wrapper using HTTP
+- [tika-python](https://github.com/chrismattmann/tika-python) - The original Python Tika wrapper using HTTP that inspired this project
 - [JPype](https://jpype.readthedocs.io/) - The bridge between Python and Java

 ### Considerations